benkitia/HF1/docs/index.md

 The default format is png, so if you don't specify a format that's what the bot will return
 Accepted formats include: webp, jpeg, jpg, png or gif (for animated avatars only)

+#### enlarge

+Returns an enlarged version of an emoji
+Syntax: `enlarge <emoji>`
+Aliases: jumbo, bigify
+This does not work on default Discord emojis

 #### serverinfo

 Returns information about a server